Gambling and online casinos in Kenya

 - Casino Flamingo, Finix Casino, Casino Royale Nairobi - offline establishments.

-In the capital Nairobi and on the coast in Mombasa
+There are dozens of legal casinos in the capital Nairobi and on the coast in Mombasa, targeting both local gamblers and tourists.

 Online gambling